ncezid-biome/HMAS-QC-Pipeline2/README.md

 later.

 All comments, messages, pull requests, and other submissions received through CDC including this GitHub page may be subject to applicable federal law, including but not limited to the Federal Records Act, and may be archived.
 Learn more at [http://www.cdc.gov/other/privacy.html](http://www.cdc.gov/other/privacy.html).

+If you're interested in contributing, please read our [CONTRIBUTING guide](/CONTRIBUTING.md).

 ### Records Management Notice
 This repository is not a source of government records, but is a copy to increase